 It was in 2013 that I joined the local branch of U3A (University of the Third Age) and in that first year attended classes for Philosophy, Psychology and Counselling.
 In subsequent years I have also attended Mindfulness; History of Christianity; History of Religion; Buddhism and Islam – just 2-3 hours a week – almost all of which was new to me!

 The number of questions just grew!

 I’ve spent a lot of my life involved with the Christian Religion (or Christendom) with its conflicting beliefs based on differing interpretations of the Bible, and its many different traditions.
 I often think of myself as someone who has been an outside observer of Evangelicalism and Fundamentalism, especially in America for over 20 years.
-This has been especially true for over 3 years now since Donald Trump announced that he intended running for the American Presidency.
+This has been especially true since Donald Trump announced that he intended running for the American Presidency.